schw4rzlicht/twitch2ma/README.md

 ### Options in detail

-- `timeout`: The time in seconds between any command can be executed (prevents flooding/spamming).
+- `timeout`: The time in seconds between the execution of any command (prevents flooding/spamming).
 Does not apply to moderators and the channel owners.
 - `ma`
   - `host`: The IP adress of your GrandMA 2 in you local network.